slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Neutral gender marker available on US passports

+2022-05-15

+- Self explanatory.

+### 90-day minimum stay limit in Airbnbs outside resort areas

+2022-05-15

+- Airbnb solved a lot of problems but aggravated others.
+One interesting solution.

 ### Young female influencer is actually a mature man

 2022-04-20